Drogonov/ultimate-hello-world-ios/README.md

 ### How to Test?

-- Change target to HelloWorldApp-Debug and press
+- Change target to HelloWorldApp-Debug and press _Cmd+U_
-- If you will have problems pls try to build CommonApplication tests directly by changing target to it and pressing _Cmd+U_ (this problems is already in _TODOs_)
+- If you will have problems pls try to build CommonApplication tests directly by changing target to it and pressing _Cmd+U_ and after that try again.
+On fresh builds it can happen.

 ## Project Targets Description